Top of their class:

 A ceiling drip can be a stressful sight.
 It is vital that you select a roof sealant that is specially formulated to withstand harsh weather conditions so you can rest assured it will protect your roof.
 Elements such as rain, ice, and sunlight can wreak havoc on exterior roof joints and surfaces.
 In this guide, we explain how to find leaks and properly seal them.

-Finding the source of a roof leak can be challenging, but it is vital.
-Roof sealant is the best solution for small- to mid-sized applications for diverting water or plugging holes and cracks; large damaged areas may require a more complex repair.
+It is important to note that roof sealants are the best solution for small to mid-sized applications for diverting water or plugging holes and cracks; large damaged areas may require a more complex repair.
+Always consider the size of the project before making your decision.

-First, assess where the leak is located in your home.
-Remember, water may travel from a different location depending on the architecture.
 Once you have an idea of where the leak is coming from, the safest option is to go up into your attic space.
 Look for black areas or mold because they are typically strong indicators of water leaks.
 Go outside and check the shingles/roofing in that area.
-In flat sections of roof, keep an eye out for misplaced shingles, standing water, mold buildup, or rotting sections.
+In flat sections of the roof, keep an eye out for misplaced shingles, standing water, mold buildup, or rotting sections.

 The most common type of roof leak is caused by an object that penetrates the roof, such as your chimney, roof vents, or anything else that passes directly through the roof.
 Small gaps and holes caused by objects penetrating the roof can be repaired easily with LePage Polyfilla Spackling Big Hole Repair.

 After you have identified the source of a small leak, you can begin filling it with roof caulk.
 For larger repairs, you can use the sealant on new joints and materials as needed.
 Before application, ensure that the joint you wish to apply sealant to is dry, clean, and free of any debris.
 It should also be structurally sound.
 Although the sealant is flexible, it is not intended to serve as an adhesive.